tejpaper/AdaIN/README.md

 ## Installation

-You need to have Python 3.11+.
-And run the following commands:
+You need to have Python 3.11+ and run the following commands:

 ```bash
 git clone https://github.com/tejpaper/AdaIN.git